gurico0516/chomane/README.md

 * allowance create function
 * allowance editing function
 * allowance deletion function
-* allowance graph display function
+* expense graph display function
 * expense list display function
 * expense create function
 * expense editing function
 * expense deletion function

 ## Prefece
 This application is intended to be used on Mac OS  or Linux (probably available on Windows, unconfirmed).

 And following instructions are only for Mac OS , sorry.